bjaikaran/Surfs-Up/README.md

   * When given the start only, calculate `TMIN`, `TAVG`, and `TMAX` for all dates greater than and equal to the start date.

   * When given the start and the end date, calculate the `TMIN`, `TAVG`, and `TMAX` for dates between the start and end date inclusive.

-## Hints

-* You will need to join the station and measurement tables for some of the analysis queries.

-* Use Flask `jsonify` to convert your api data into a valid json response object.

-## Copyright

-Trilogy Education Services © 2017.
-All Rights Reserved.